allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_08.md

 dateUnix: 2016-11-30T14:12:00Z
 author: travis
 summary: |
+    HHS released it's official [Guidance on HIPAA & Cloud Computing][1] last month.
+The guidance answers some lingering questions that people seem to ask.
 lead: |

----

     HHS released it's official [Guidance on HIPAA & Cloud Computing][1] last month.
 The guidance answers some lingering questions that people seem to ask.
 In some ways, it's HHS playing catchup to the industry.
 The cloud, while still early in terms of adoption in healthcare, is already heavily used for creating, receiving, maintaining, and transmitting ePHI.
 Look no further than [athenahealth][2], one of the largest EHR providers, for an example of a lot of ePHI in the cloud.
 Storing or moving data around different cloud-based services is becoming more and more commonplace.
+---

 > A lack of transparency results in distrust and a deep sense of insecurity. - Dalai Lama